Flowentech/etopmattress/README.md

-# Interiowale
+# Etopmattress

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## GitHub Repository

-This project is connected to the GitHub repository: https://github.com/israfil-hossain/interiowale.git
+This project is connected to the GitHub repository: https://github.com/israfil-hossain/etopmattress.git

 ## Getting Started